Jatie1/osu-beatmap-downloader/README.md

 It is able to download all ranked beatmaps from a a given year to present.

+Will soon have the ability to download DMCA'd maps, once chimu.moe get their shit together.

 Created as a personal project to improve my coding skills, don't expect quality code.

 ## Running